 Bonus: Experience the sardine system for yourself at rush hour

-Tokyo is famous for people, millions and millions of people… and the Shibuya Scramble is a great place to see them, but if you want to feel like a real Tokyoite head to the central stations at rush hour for the chance to see the pushers and crowds at work.
+Tokyo is famous for people, millions and millions of people… and the Shibuya Scramble is a great place to see most of them, but if you want to feel like a real Tokyoite head to the central stations at rush hour for the chance to see the pushers and crowds at work.
 If you have somewhere to be, or just really want to try it, you can be pushed on yourself (but maybe watch a couple of times first, as there are techniques—the backwards lean and push is effective) and it can be daunting).
 Not for claustrophobics and watch out for gropers (grab the hand and yell “CHIKAN!” if it happens—or kick them in the balls, whatever suits).
 You can use this guide to see the busiest stations.

 Still not enough for you?
 Try our 101 cheapo things to do in Tokyo for more ideas!